ArenKDesai/Aren-s-Notes/Big Data Systems/Google Cloud Platform - CS544.md

 Virtual machines that you can specify GPU type, number of GPUs, machine type, etc.
 Multi-tenant hosts are VMs with multiple customers, sole-tenant are VMs what all share one customer.
 #### Billing Models
-VM deployment has on-demand instances of a constant high price and spot instances
+VM deployment has on-demand instances of a constant high price and spot instances.
+The billing models include

 ## Memory
 IaaS - Memory oriented and optimized, more expensive but more freedom.